wgmyers/mal/impls/ruby-wgm/NOTES.md

 Anyway.
 Now to implement let*.

+Er, that wasn't too painful at all.

+We still have issues with not being sure when things are Mal objects or not, but all Step 3 tests now pass, so on to Step 4.

 ## Step 2 (2021-05-02)

 We have it working, but it's clunky and we have to manually convert from